IntlAssocCompAndPhil/iacapconf.org/index.markdown

 # Book of abstracts

-Will pe posted here soon.
+Will be posted here soon.